 The next popular workplace design trend is now known as the Cubicle Farm.
 This was a drastic change from the open workspace design and the ideologies of Burolandschaft.
 Cubicles were inexpensive and allowed organizations to compact employees together in smaller spaces with the hopes of minimizing overhead costs and maximizing productivity.
 Cubicles created tiny work spaces for employees and minimized visibility and ease of interaction between coworkers.
 With the rise in computer technology, cubicles remained popular for decades.
 Some organizations still rely heavily on cubicles today.

 This leads us to office spaces as they are today.
 Technology advancements allow ease of mobility with the vast variety of electronic devices.
-Employees no longer need to be chained to their desks but can ultimately work from anywhere with a laptop, cell phone and internet access.
+Employees no longer need to be chained to their desks but can ultimately work from anywhere with a laptop, cell phone, and internet access.
 These advancements inspired the changes in workplace designs as they are today.
 Open work spaces with multiple seating options but no individually dedicated workspace is a popular trend today.
-Fun activities have also been incorporated into the work space including video games, bikes, fuse ball, pool, rock climbing walls, etc. While some may view these as distractions, other view them as helpful brain breaks that allow employees a change to decompress.
+Fun activities have also been incorporated into the work space including video games, bikes, foosball, pool, rock climbing walls, etc. While some may view these as distractions, others view them as helpful brain breaks that allow employees a chance to decompress.

 People could argue that one type of office space is better than all the others, but there are benefits and shortcomings of each one.
 Watch the video below to see a critique of the modern workplace.

 So, what are your thoughts?
 Would you prefer to work in one work environment over another?
 Or are there components of each one that could be combined to create the perfect workspace?
 Only time will tell how the workplace continues to evolve and change.

 “History of Office Design | From the 1700’s to Today | K2 Space.”
 K2space.
 August 01, 2017.
 Accessed April 24, 2019. https://k2space.co.uk/knowledge/history-of-office-design/.